Turbo Start from Bay Bridge Aquarium

 If you detect nitrate, this is the final stage of the nitrogen cycle.
 The nitrate only comes from bacteria that consumed nitrite and converted it into nitrate.

 Turbo Start bacteria do not remove nitrate.
 Nitrate needs to be removed by performing regular water changes.
 Well established planted aquariums and large amounts of algae will use nitrate as a fertilizer.

-It has been days or even a week and I still can't detect any ammonia or nitrite or nitrate.
+It has been days or even a week and I still can't detect anything - ammonia or nitrite or nitrate.

-If you have fish in the tank, that is an excellent sign!
-With enough Turbo Start dosed all at once, and a reasonable number of fish compared to their water volume, we often never see any ammonia or nitrite at all.
-Nitrate may take some time to build up if there is a good amount of water to keep it very diluted.
+If you have fish in the tank, that is an awesome sign!
+With enough Turbo Start dosed all at once we often never see any ammonia or nitrite at all.
+Nitrate may still take some time to build up if there is a good amount of water that keeps it diluted.

 It has been over a week and my elevated ammonia and nitrite did not go down.
 I think the TurboStart just does not work, was dead, or was a bad batch.

 That is extremely unlikely to be the case, and we hear this concern occasionally, you may even see some 1-star reviews of the product that claim it just did not work was a waste of money.
 There can be multiple reasons why it does not work.
 The first is that there is just far too much ammonia because it was dosed directly, and the tank is a good size.
 4ppm of ammonia in 40gal is the same as 16ppm in 10gal.
 If there is a massive amount in the beginning, it will take a long time to cycle if you are not adding in a ton in the beginning.
 Adding a small amount each day is counter-intuitive, it makes it take longer to cycle.
 You're preventing the exponential growth - you want as much as possible on Day #1.
 The water should be changed, that size colony is usually not necessary to add fish in.

 - Insufficient surface area, need to stop using a sponge filter and add a bioceramic or substrates